Gardening dictionary of common names and their meanings.

 Harden or Hardening Out

-A method used to climatize seedlings and plants that have been started indoors to be transplanted outdoors.
+A method used to acclimatize seedlings and plants that have been started indoors for transplant to the outdoors.
 Place the plants in a sheltered, sunny place, outside, for a few hours at a time and return them to the house, greenhouse or garage each night.
 Extending the outside time each day until the risk of frost has passed and the plant can be moved to a permanent outside location.
 Use of a cold frame can help to speed up the process if the growing season is short.

 Hardy